AmyKeedwell/Milestone-Project-Resume/README.md

 * Loaded my website on different browsers:
     * Google Chrome - I created my site whilst viewing on Chrome, I believe it works seemlessly on this browser.

-    * Internet Explorer - Found that the portoflio videos do not center, I have spent alot of time googling a solution but still unsure on how to fix this, tried adding 'margin:0 auto;' to the CSS but no luck so this is still an issue unfortunately.
-    * Safari - same issue with the videos sitting to the left on the page.
-Again googled solutions and added 'text-align: -webkit-center;' but this didn't seem to work.
     * Samsung S9 - Sent myself GitHub Pages link and checked functionality, no problems found all sections looked balance and loaded correctly, all links functional.
     * Samsung S10 - Sent my partner GitHub Pages link and checked functionality, no problems found all sections looked balance and loaded correctly, all links functional, it was noted that my Header Text 'Full Stack Web Developer' was blending into the background image but this was down to the phone being set to Dark Mode.
     * iPad - Sent my family the link to test functionality and get feedback
         * One issue flagged was that the navbar doesn't retract once a nav item has been clicked on - I aimed to fix this but couldn't find a solution without using JavaScript.
         * One issue was that the social links in the footer were not centering on smaller screens.
 I changed the alignment and fixed this issue by removing the float class and centering the text.

+        **Bugs Found**:
+        * Internet Explorer - Found that the portoflio videos do not center, I have spent alot of time googling a solution but still unsure on how to fix this, tried adding 'margin:0 auto;' to the CSS but no luck so this is still an issue unfortunately.
+        * Safari - same issue with the videos sitting to the left on the page.
+Again googled solutions and added 'text-align: -webkit-center;' but this didn't seem to work.

 * Posted my code in the peer-code-review section on slack for fellow students to test and give any feeback and constructive criticism.
     * Still awaiting any replies!